|Elliott Sound Products||Opamp Alternatives|

 That's 3.75 times more than the base current, so should be fine.
 Now, we only need to work out the value for R2 ...

 R2 = Vb / ( IR1 - Ib ) = 1.48 / (75 - 20) = 26.9k (27k)

 And that's it.
 The exercise is rather tedious (much more so before the advent of the calculator), and has to be re-calculated each time you change the supply voltage or the stage gain.
 The impedances are fixed by the component values and there is little you can do about it.
 It is possible to bypass R4 with a large value cap to get more gain (which can be very high even for a single stage), but then distortion goes through the roof.

-Output impedance is set by the value of the collector resistance in parallel with the load impedance (2.2k with no load), and input impedance is determined by the parallel combination of R1, R2 and Zb (the input impedance of the transistor's base).
+Effective output impedance is set by the value of the collector resistance, which in turn is in parallel with the load impedance (it's 2.2k with no load), and input impedance is determined by the parallel combination of R1, R2 and Zb (the input impedance of the transistor's base).
 We need to know this so we know how much this circuit will load the source ...

 The total input impedance is the parallel combination of all three impedances ...

 Zin = 1 / ( 1 / R1 + 1 / R2 + 1 / Zb ) = 1 / ( 1 /220k + 1 / 27k + 1 / 45.3k ) = 15.7k